Every fall, full-time UAF faculty members, postdoctoral researchers and graduate students

 for mentoring undergraduate research and scholarly learning opportunities.

-Funding options include; fellowships for undergraduate students, travel for undergraduate students, limited travel for the mentor, and supplies and/or services to help support undergraduate research and scholarly activity initiatives.
+Funding options include; fellowships for undergraduate students, travel for undergraduate students, as well as supplies and/or services to help support undergraduate research and scholarly activity initiatives.

 - Applicants are limited to two Mentor Awards every three years.